nikhilgupta2001/Forever_Knights/README.md

-AddsTube is a website with a true motive to encourage the prime motive of creating  a win  win situation for both the client and the user .
+AddsTube is a website built to encourage the prime motive of creating  a win  win situation for both the client and the user .
 Company has always been in search for a optimal solution for publicity of their products .
 Adds being an easy and efficient way for publicity has been the prime method of spreading the brand name and value .
 We the forever knights from the 'null void' are here to aid to this situation .

 The respective benefits for the company and clients are as follows ...